TrueBlocks/trueblocks-core/src/other/migrations/README-v0.25.0.md

 symbol = "ETH"
 ```

-If you have `rpcProvider` values for other chains, you may set them now if you wish.
+If you have values for the rpcProviders for other chains, you may set them now if you wish.
+Each chain has its own configuration section.

 Run `chifra status --terse` again.
-You should get the same warning message as earlier.
+You should get the same migration message as earlier.

 ### Moving existing cache and unchained index folders

-**Important:** If you've customized the location of your `cache` or `unchained` folders, adjust these instructions accordingly to account for those differing locations.
+**Important:** If, in your previous installation, you've customized the location of your `cache` or `unchained` folders, adjust these instructions accordingly to account for those differing locations.

 Complete the following steps: